woofdogtw/sylvia-iot-core/sylvia-iot-auth/README.md

 - User management.
 - Client management.

-# Mount sylvia-auth in your Actix-Web App
+# Mount sylvia-iot-auth in your Actix-Web App

-You can simply mount sylvia-auth into your Actix-Web App:
+You can simply mount sylvia-iot-auth into your Actix-Web App:

     use actix_web::{self, App, HttpServer};
     use clap::App as ClapApp;